 The programs currently under review include 1915(c) HCBS Waivers and 1915(i) HCBS State Plan programs operated by the following divisions within the Family and Social Services Administration.

-The Indiana Family and Social Services Administration would like public input on the amended Statewide Transition Plan (STP).
-The public comment period will be available for 30 days, July 27 – August 26, 2016, and will allow for all HCBS members, providers and stakeholders an opportunity to provide input to the plan.
+The Indiana Family and Social Services Administration requested public input on the Statewide Transition Plan (Version three), between July 27 – August 26, 2016.
+The public comment period allowed for all HCBS members, providers and stakeholders an opportunity to provide input to the plan.

-Comments and input regarding the draft transition plan may be submitted in the following ways:
+Comments and input regarding the STP during open public comment periods may be submitted in the following ways:

-All comments will be tracked and summarized.
-The summary of comments, in addition to a summary of modifications, made in response to the public comments will be added to the amended STP.
-In cases where the State's determination differs from public comment, the additional evidence and rationale the State used to confirm the determination will be added to the amended STP.
+All comments are tracked and summarized.
+The summary of comments, in addition to a summary of modifications, made in response to the public comments are added to the updated STP.
+In cases where the State's determination differs from public comment, the additional evidence and rationale the State used to confirm the determination will be added to the updated STP.
 The amended STP will be submitted to CMS by September 30, 2016.
-Once it is submitted, the updated STP will be posted on this Web page.
+After it is submitted, the updated STP will be posted on this Web page.
 Paper copies available upon request.
 Printed copies are also posted in all local Division of Family Resources offices.

 The STP will be posted and available for review for the duration of the transition period.